-Ceilings V /isually inspected from floor level.
-Plasterboard or lath and lath and plastered construction with various decorative finishes.

-Internal walls Visually inspected from floor level.
+There is an attached stone built garage.
+This has a monopitch profile metal roof.
+Vehicular access is via timber side hung doors and there is pedestrian access to the side.
+There is a greenhouse and timber sheds within the grounds.
+Outside Areas and Boundaries Visually inspected.
+I understand that the entire site extends to approximately 31⁄2 acres.
+This is mainly laid to grass with planted, patio and decked areas to the immediate garden.
+Boundaries are formed in post and wire fencing.
+Ceilings Visually inspected from floor level.
+Plasterboard design with decorative finishes.
+Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction, lined in plasterboard or lath and plaster with decorative finishes.

-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are of timber stud construction, lined in plasterboard/timber panelling with decorative finishes.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction, assumed to be overlaid on timber joists.
+Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Flooring is of mixed solid concrete construction with timber overlaid on battens.
+There are suspended timber floors to the remaining parts of the property.
 Floors were all covered.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are of a traditional timber design.
-Kitchen fittings comprise a range of floor and wall mounted units incorporating a stainless steel sink unit.

-Chimney breasts and fireplaces Visually inspected.
+Internal joinery finishes are of a traditional timber design.
+Kitchen fittings comprise a range of modern floor and wall mounted units incorporating a Belfast style sink unit.
+Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas feature fire within the living room.

-Internal decorations Visually inspected.
-Wallpaper and paintwork throughout.
+There is an enclosed multi fuel stove within the living room.
+Internal Decorations Visually inspected.
+There are paintwork finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and fuse box were located within the hall.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+The meter and fuse box are located within the hall.
+Gas No mains supply.
+Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter is boxed and located externally to the gable.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

-No tests whatsoever were carried out to the system or appliances.
-Mains supply.
 Plumbers pipework, where visible, is of PVC and copper materials.
-Bathroom fittings comprise a bath, W.C., wash hand basin and cubicle with electric shower.
-There is a stainless steel sink unit within the kitchen.
+There is a Belfast sink unit within the kitchen.
+Bathroom fittings comprise a bath, cubicle with mixer shower, WC and wash hand basin.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.